The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Once the model has learned the linear equation, it can be used to predict new instances where the value of the independent variable (work experience) is known, but the value of the dependent variable (salary) is unknown.
 By plugging in the known value of X into the equation, the model can estimate the corresponding value of Y.

 Linear regression is widely used in various fields to understand and predict the behavior of variables.
 For example, in finance, it can be used to analyze the relationship between a company’s earnings and its stock price.
-In economics, it can help predict the impact of different factors on economic indicators.
 In psychology, it can be used to study the relationship between variables such as intelligence and job performance.

 It’s important to note that linear regression assumes a linear relationship between the dependent and independent variables.
 Alternative regression techniques may be more appropriate if the relationship is more complex or nonlinear.